 This web site contains a lot of information about the Polyhedra family of relational DBMS products, including descriptions of the special features, a number of technical notes, and a copy of the reference manuals for the latest release of Polyhedr.
 A good place to start, though, is to have a quick look at a webcast giving a 5-minute demo of Polyhedra.
 Then, use the links in the left-hand tool bar to find out more!

 Customers who have purchased Polyhedra developer licenses for particular platform(s) can take out annual support licenses, which allows them to contact the Polyhedra support desk to report bugs and problems; it also allows them to obtain new releases as they become available for their licensed platforms, including upgrades.
-People who are using the free Polyhedra Lite product can purchase annual support contracts if they wish, or can use the support forum - see below.

 Polyhedra webmaster will post something to the Twitter account @PolyhedraDBMS

 Polyhedra 9.1 significantly enhances the data subscription feature introduced in Polyhedra 9.0 with the addition of bi-directional subscription and partial table replication, introduces a way to monitor the internal resources used by a running RTRDB, such as memory, threads and client connections, and adds a new standard Python DB-API client interface with extensions for Polyhedra-specific features such as active queries.

 There is a new video which show how the ADO.NET data provider for Polyhedra can be installed, and then goes on to compile and run a C# program that uses this new API to monitor (via an active query) and update a Polyhedra database.
 We have also updated the page on connecting to a Polyhedra server to cover this new API.